MicrosoftDocs/azure-media-services/media-services/latest/includes/task-get-content-key-policy-rest.md

 ms.author: inhenkel
 ---

-## Get a content key policy
+## Get a content key policy with REST

-See the Media Service [REST API](/rest/api/media/content-key-policies/get)
+See the Media Service [REST API](/rest/api/media/content-key-policies/get) for getting a content key policy.